Australian electricity generator AGL rejects $5.8B offer - NewsBreak

 Australia’s Clean Energy Regulator said AGL is the nation’s largest greenhouse gas polluter, accounting for 8% of the nation’s total emissions.

-AGL's share price jumped 10% on Monday, while shares in Atlassian fell 2%.
+AGL's share price jumped nearly 12% on Monday, while shares in Atlassian were down almost 2%.

 Comments / 0